Knysna pollen forecast — Simola Golf & Country Estate – Championship Course neighborhood

 Is pollen high in Knysna right now?

-On 25 June 2026, overall pollen levels in Knysna are low.
-Artemisia is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Knysna are low.
+Cypress is the main contributor to airborne pollen

 Will pollen levels change in Knysna tomorrow?